cu-mkp/making-knowing-edition/README.md

    mkdir edition_data/working
    ```

 6. In the `edition_data` directory, clone the needed repositories.
 The third is a private repo, so it will require an SSH key.
+Note: if you have previously cloned these repos, you can do `git pull` inside each rather than cloning.

    ```sh
    cd edition_data